0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

     You can update your information from the Register Transaction by doing a new registration transaction.

-Then you need to verify that the account key you have in the `config.json` file matches the blockchain address you've used in your KYC/KYB.
+Verify that the account key you have in the `config.json` file matches the blockchain address you've used in your KYC/KYB.

 If it still fails then reach out to the [community](../get-support-from-pbc-community.md).